Writer and Editor

 Dorcas Cheng-Tozun is an award-winning writer, editor, speaker, communications consultant, and former Inc.com columnist.
 Her work has appeared in The Wall Street Journal, Christianity Today, Image Journal, and dozens of other publications in the U.S., Asia, and Africa.
 She currently serves as the editorial director for the Asian American Christian Collaborative.

-Dorcas has more than a decade of experience as a nonprofit and social enterprise professional.
+Dorcas has more than fifteen years of experience as a nonprofit and social enterprise professional.
 She served as the first director of communications for d.light, one of the world's leading social enterprises, and continues to provide communications consulting for social-benefit companies around the world.
 A Silicon Valley native, she has lived in mainland China and Hong Kong, and Nairobi, Kenya.
-She and her entrepreneur husband, d.light CEO and cofounder Ned Tozun, have been married for fourteen years and have two adorable hapa sons.
+She and her entrepreneur husband, d.light CEO and cofounder Ned Tozun, have been married for fifteen years and have two adorable hapa sons.

 Dorcas has a BA in communication and an MA in sociology from Stanford University, as well as a professional editing certificate from the University of California, Berkeley.
 She is a member of the Foreign Correspondents' Association of East Africa.